shotover/shotover-proxy/docs/developer/shotover-development.md

 or for any benchmarking use `cargo build --release`.
 The resulting executeable will be found in `target/release/shotover-proxy`.

 ## Testing shotover
 See cargo's [documentation suite](https://doc.rust-lang.org/cargo/commands/cargo-test.html) for running tests.
-If you want to run the entire test suite, you will want to restrict the number of tests that can execute at any given period of time.
-Some of the integration tests depend on external databases running in a docker environment and there are still some overlaps in port numbers etc. This means tests can only run one at a time.

-To run the full set of shotover tests, use `cargo test -- --test-threads 1`
+To run the full set of shotover tests, use `cargo test`